High Expectations and World-Class Tests

 - Methods of assessing student proficiency levels (basic, intermediate, proficient, or advanced) relative to the adopted learning goals.

-For a set of learning goals or standards to define what we mean by world-class math proficiency, let’s begin with the Top-Ten List above.
+For a set of learning goals or standards to define what we mean by world-class math proficiency, go to my Top-Ten List of third-grade expectations.

 Many test questions on my blog come from third grade standardized tests currently being administered in many states: the SmarterBalanced and the PARCC (Partnership for Assessment of Readiness for College and Careers).
 In the educational assessment world, these two test are called “criterion-referenced tests” because they use a student’s raw score to classify the student into 4 or 5 levels of knowledge and capability.
 (A typical four-level scale might be basic; apprentice; proficient; advanced.)
 It’s possible on a criterion-referenced test for all test takers to be classified into one or two categories, such as 50% proficient and 50% advanced which is what we want for our U.S. students.
 Contrarily, norm-referenced scoring of a test assigns percentile scores to test takers relative to a normal distribution.
 The majority of scores (about 68%) will be within one standard deviation of the mean score.
 Norm-referencing classifies only a few test-takers ( 5-10%) as either high scorers or low scorers.